null-create/mcp-tls/README.md

 # MCP-TLS Tool Validation Server

+### ⚠️ This project is in early stage development ⚠️

-A lightweight utility server that validates tool definitions for integrity and schema correctness based on the [Model Context Protocol - Tool Layer Security (MCP-TLS)](https://github.com/your-org/your-spec).
+A lightweight utility server that validates tool definitions for integrity and schema correctness.
 This server is intended to be used as part of a broader MCP-compatible toolchain but can run independently for testing or CI verification of tool definitions.

 ## 🔧 Features